SpotIM/spotim-integration-docs/conversation/README.md

 <div data-spotim-module="conversation"></div>
 ```

-#### Multiple Conversation Instances
-You can embed multiple Conversation widgets on a single page.
-For more information, see the [Multiple Conversation Instances](../conversation/multiple-conversation-instances/README.md) documentation page.

 #### Displaying the Number of Messages in a Conversation
 You can display a separate widget showing the number of messages in a Conversation.
 For more information, see the [Message Count](../conversation/comments-count/README.md) documentation page.